Armstrong Whitworth Ensign: Background

 The Ensign's origins can be traced to 1934 when Imperial Airways expressed a need for a large monoplane airliner powered by four Armstrong Siddeley Tiger radial engines.
 The airline was expanding and modernizing its fleet, driven in part by the obsolescence of its biplane airliners, such as the Handley Page H.P.42, and a new British Government policy stipulating that first class mail with the Empire travel by air.
 Imperial Airways also issued a specification for a large flying boat, which became the Short Empire.
-Imperial Airways approached Armstrong Whitworth directly and various configurations were examined including several low wing monoplanes with two, three and four engines, but Imperial Airways' managing director insisted on a four-engine shoulder wing monoplane, as this was expected to be more popular with passengers.
+Imperial Airways approached Armstrong Whitworth directly and various configurations were examined including several low-wing monoplanes with two, three and four engines, but Imperial Airways' managing director insisted on a four-engine shoulder wing monoplane, as this was expected to be more popular with passengers.

 Imperial Airways paid £27,000 for the design work, and a further £43,300 for the construction of the first example on 22 September 1934, with delivery anticipated in 1936.
 In May 1935, an order for eleven more aircraft, at £37,000 each, was issued, and in December 1936, a final order for an additional two aircraft, priced at £39,766 13 shillings 4 pence each, brought the number of aircraft ordered to 14.

 In October 1934, a final specification was drawn up with particular attention being paid to the positioning of the tailplanes in relation to the wing as well as avoiding wing flutter and tail buffeting.
 Mass-balanced flight controls were adopted to avoid flutter, while wing fillets smoothed airflow along the fuselage.
 The structure was built to meet military strength requirements.
 Performance guarantees required a cruise speed of 155 mph at 5000 ft, and a take-off distance of under 320 yards.

-During the late 1930s, the Royal Air Force's Whitley heavy bomber had priority, which slowed work on the Ensign, and due to a lack of production capacity, assembly was not undertaken at Armstrong Whitworth's main factory in Coventry, but at another member of the Hawker-Siddeley group, Air Service Training in Hamble.
+During the late 1930s, production of Whitley bombers for the Royal Air Force had priority, which slowed work on the Ensign, and due to a lack of production capacity, assembly was not undertaken at Armstrong Whitworth's main factory in Coventry, but at another member of the Hawker-Siddeley group, Air Service Training in Hamble.

 Throughout its development, changes were being requested by Imperial Airways, which delayed progress by up to two years, and the Ensign didn't make its first flight until 24 January 1938.

 The two Mark.IIs saw their service entry being further delayed by Imperial Airways and Armstrong Whitworth studying their use as piggyback motherships in the same manner as the Short Mayo Composite's Maia, carrying a smaller long-range parasite aircraft.
-However this idea was abandoned before being any changes were completed.
-Due to this delay, Everest only flew on 20 June 1940 and Enterprise didn't make its first flight until 28 October.
+However this idea was abandoned before any changes were completed.
+Due to this delay, Everest only flew on 20 June 1940 and Enterprise did not make its first flight until 28 October.